COVID-19 Appeal: Supporting the NHS and Police

-Adventure Therapy exists to improve the emotional well-being of children and adults with disabilities, life-limiting illnesses or life-changing conditions, through outdoor activities and adventure-led pursuits.
+Adventure Therapy exists to improve the emotional wellbeing of children and adults with unique health conditions, impairments or limitations through outdoor activities and adventure-led pursuits.

 Our range of activities build self-confidence and develop skills and abilities, through individual and group sessions, team work and leadership.
 The therapeutic benefits of time spent outdoors, in nature and adventure should not be under-estimated.
-It can motivate, improve vitality and a sense of accomplishment, aid rehabilitation and help to build treasured memories for our clients and their families.
+It can motivate, improve vitality and a sense of accomplishment, aid rehabilitation and help to create treasured memories for our clients and their families.

 FIND AN ACTIVITY